ibm-js/dtreemap/docs/master/index.md

 ## Element Configuration
 ### Data

-`dtreemap/TreeMap` can connect to any implementation of `dojo/store/api/Store` interface that implements the get, query and getIdentity methods.
+`dtreemap/TreeMap` can connect to any implementation of `dstore/api/Store` interface that implements the get, filter, map and getIdentity methods.
 It supports flat data and optionally creates a hierarchy from this data using `groupAttrs`property to group the data based on certain of their attributes.

 A set of properties are available on the treemap to map the properties from the store to the treemap properties. see `delite/StoreMap`for details on mapping.

 #### Mapping using attributes

 In this example the data are mapped from the data store using an attribute based mapping.
-That means the cell size and color as well as the grouping are extracted from attributes value in the data.
+That means the cell size and color as well as the grouping are extracted from attributes values in the data.

-<iframe width="100%" height="300" src="http://jsfiddle.net/ibmjs/jnh79/embedded/" allowfullscreen="allowfullscreen" frameborder="0"><a href="http://jsfiddle.net/cjolif/gfkJT/">checkout the sample on JSFiddle</a></iframe>
+<iframe width="100%" height="300" src="http://jsfiddle.net/ibmjs/jnh79/embedded/" allowfullscreen="allowfullscreen" frameborder="0"><a href="http://jsfiddle.net/ibmjs/jnh79/">checkout the sample on JSFiddle</a></iframe>

-For the cell colors in the value of the binding is used as an input into the specified color model.
+For the cell colors, the value of the binding is used as an input into the specified color model.
 In this case this is a color model that returns a color interpolated between the red and green colors with a mean neutral value.
-One can specify his one color model like a similar one based on average neutral value instead of mean neutral.
-If no color model is specified at all the color is expected to be found directly in the value of the colorAttr binding as a suitable input for the `dojo/Color` constructor.
+One can specify his own color model like a similar one based on average neutral value instead of mean neutral.
+If no color model is specified at all the color is expected to be found directly in the value of the colorAttr binding as a suitable input for the `dcolor/Color` constructor.

-Note also that the `groupAttrs` property is of type array instead of just a single attribute.
+Note also that the `groupAttrs` property is of type array.
 This allows one to specify several attributes for grouping thus creating a multi-level hierarchy.
 As for example:

 ```js